A better way to protect your cardholders by preventing token provisioning fraud

 News and resources

-Learn how Visa’s risk solutions slow fraud and keep business moving for banks.
+Learn how Visa risk solutions slow fraud and keep business moving for banks.

-- VisaNet, issuer reported fraud rates for mobile devices using secure element or host cloud emulation in December 2023 occurring within 7 days of token provisioning.
-Results are based on comparing the VPI score to other wallet risk scores provided by token requestors in a random sample of token requests that is statistically meaningful while also maintaining Visa’s confidentiality obligations to other parties.
+- VisaNet, issuer reported fraud rates for mobile devices using secure element or host cloud emulation in January 2025 occurring within 7 days of token provisioning.
+Results are based on comparing the VPI score to other device risk scores provided by token requestors in a random sample of token requests that is statistically meaningful while also maintaining Visa confidentiality obligations to other parties.
 The fraud prevention rate and false positive ratios comparison is determined by comparing the highest risk-rated token requestor scores versus the highest risk-rated VPI scores.

 - VisaNet, Visa global token transactions starting in 2014 and as of June 2024.